M-IFS | Multi-Faith Inclusive Framework Standard

 The M-IFS accreditation framework is regularly reviewed and updated to reflect evolving best practices in workplace inclusivity.
 This ensures that our standards remain relevant and supportive of organisations striving for excellence in diversity and inclusion.

-Ready to demonstrate your commitment to inclusivity?
-Apply Now for M-IFS accreditation and join a community dedicated to fostering diverse and supportive workplaces.
+Apply now for M-IFS accreditation and join a growing community dedicated to fostering respectful, equitable, and multi-faith inclusive workplaces.

 Benefits Case